-1. In conjunction with our audit of the financial statements of the Glofix Advisory Services Private Limited for the year ended 31 March 2023, we have audited the Internal Financial Controls Over Financial Reporting (IFCOFR) of the Company, which is a company covered under the Act, as at that date.
+1. In conjunction with our audit of the financial statements of the Glofix Advisory Services Private Limited for the year ended 31 March 2024, we have audited the Internal Financial Controls Over Financial Reporting (IFCOFR) of the Company, which is a company covered under the Act, as at that date. assets, the prevention and detection of frauds and errors, the accuracy and completeness of the accounting records, and the timely preparation of reliable financial information, as required under the Act.